 Cardiovascular Research at the University of Leicester

 There are multi-disciplinary research programmes on several common cardiovascular diseases including coronary artery disease, heart failure, hypertension, peripheral vascular disease, arrhythmias, stroke, and diabetes.
 There is excellent interaction between basic and clinical scientists.
 There is an emphasis on translational research facilitated by the Leicester NIHR Biomedical Research Unit in Cardiovascular Disease and the Leicester Clinical Trials Unit.
-The theme is also home to the Trent Research Network in Stroke and the South East Midlands Diabetes Research Network.
+The theme is also home to the Trent Research Network in Stroke.

 Collaborations are facilitated within the theme through regular research days, a regular seminar programme, establishment of groups focused on specific sub-themes, a theme intra-net and cross Departmental studentships.
 There are strong interactions with investigators in other Departments including Engineering, Physics and Chemistry as well as with national and international groups.